kudashevs/laravel-share-buttons/README.md

 The configuration settings are located in the `config/share-buttons.php` file.

 ### Representation section

+This section contains settings related to the "container" in which the social media buttons will be displayed.
 ```
 'block_prefix' => 'tag'         # Sets a block prefix (default is <div id="social-buttons">)
 'block_suffix' => 'tag'         # Sets a block suffix (default is </div>)